beliu/CarND_Vehicle_Detection/writeup_template.md

 I created a function called `make_svc()` which takes in as input a dictionary of the parameters for each type of feature extraction.
 The function extracts the features from the images in the dataset by calling `extract_features()` and combines the feature vector of each image into a large array.
 I then use `sklearn.preprocessing.StandardScaler()` on this features array to normalize the data.
 This is done in lines 19 to 25 of the function `make_svc()`.
 The standardized features array is split into a training and validation set.
 I then use sklearn's `LinearSVC()` on the training dataset to train a classifier.
 After the classifier is done training, I calculate the model's accuracy on the validation set as a metric to determine whether the parameters I chose for feature extraction is good.
 This is done in lines 45 to 51 of `make_svc()`.

 #### 3. Explain how you settled on your final choice of HOG parameters.
-My main metric for determining a set of HOG parameters is by looking at the model's accuracy score on the By experimenting with different parameters and color spaces, I saw that I got fairly high accuracy if I converted the image to either HSV or YCrCb space on all three image channels.
+My main metric for determining a set of HOG parameters is by looking at the model's accuracy score on the validation set.
+By experimenting with different parameters and color spaces, I saw that I got fairly high accuracy if I converted the image to either HSV or YCrCb space on all three image channels.
 For the other parameters, I stayed with the default parameters (`orientations=9`, `pixels_per_cell=8`, and `cells_per_block=2`).

 ### Sliding Window Search
 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?